christianpetri/Juventus_Semesterarbeit_Webentwicklung_4I_2018/README.md

 ### Frontend
 ![Overview over the frontend files](/appOverviewAfterCleanUp.png) The project evolves around the file app.js.
 All the common elements and functions are put into the file common.js.
-For pages that needed a custom layout and functions reside in the folder named 'page'
+For pages that needed a custom layout and functions reside in the folder named 'page'.

 ### Backend
 ![Overview over the backend files](/appOverviewBackend.png)